Meet The Masters

 Master Dance Instructor

-Youssouf Koumbassacis
+Youssouf Koumbassa

 Youssouf Koumbassa is a world-renowned master of Guinea-style African dance, former principal artist of Ballet Djoliba, and student of legends like Sekouba Camara and Kemoko Sano.
 With over 13 years in Guinea’s top national companies and international tours across 15+ countries, Youssouf brings unmatched expertise, cultural depth, and passion to every class.
 Now based in the U.S., he continues to uplift, teach, and inspire dancers around the globe.